 - Click here to see the list of restoration project partners.

-Another positive action by SBEP is to provide funding support to local programs that promote restoration, education and landscaping.
-Through its Bay Partners Grant Program, SBEP has distributed more than $232,000.00 to 113 organizations since 2003.
-Recipients have included local schools, churches, condo associations, neighborhood groups, and non-profit organizations.
+SBEP provides funding support to local programs that promote restoration, education and Florida-friendly landscaping.
+Through its Bay Partners Grant Program, SBEP has distributed more than $260,000 to 65 area organizations since 2003.
+Recipients have included local schools, churches, condominium associations, neighborhood groups, and non-profit organizations.
 Click here to learn more.

-SBEP also supports the Bay Guardian volunteer program which completes at least six volunteer outings each year throughout Sarasota and Manatee County.
-Bay Guardian volunteers, including adults and children of all ages, have donated thousands of hours to help plant native vegetation and remove debris at target restoration sites.
+SBEP also supports the Bay Guardian Volunteer program which completes at least six volunteer outings each year throughout Sarasota and Manatee County.
+Bay Guardian volunteers have donated thousands of hours to help plant native vegetation and remove trash at target restoration sites.
 Click here to learn more.

 3. Loss of Wetlands